bmqn/cFMC/README.md

 Usage: cfmc [--help] [--debug] [--file path | --source src]
 ```

-For example, running the program in `fib.fmc` would look like.
+For example, running the program in `fibonacci.fmc` would look like.

 ```
-cfmc fib.fmc
+cfmc --file fibonacci.fmc
 ```

 For example, running the program `main = ([in<x> . [x]out] . <echo> . echo)` would look like.